PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

     - Shows name of the associated users as secondary information in the dropdown.
 Shows `(L)` for the user who is marked as lead. `Mark as lead` user is shown first and then it shows other user in alphabetical order.
   - Duplicate family role is not allowed in any RACI roles.
 It means same family role can be added in the different RACI roles but same family role can not be added in same RACI role.
 In this case, it will show an error.

+**Sub-task of the Trigger**
+Same as [Multi-step task](./task-instance.md#sub-tasks-1).
+Other diffrecres are:
+  - Due date: It is number input field amd its always less than or equal to start date otherwise system show error message.
+  - Responsible: Responsible is a familiy role not a person.
+Fallback logic will be same as parent trigger.
+  - Sub-task Status of the recurring trigger can't be set to Done.

 #### Notes tab
 - When user opens the Notes tab of the task, the `Notes` tab will open in edit mode by default.
 - We have managed unsaved notes for a Recurring trigger.
 [See more details](./prefill-unsaved-notes.md#tasks/triggers)